Columns

 In early 1997, the company’s assembly workbenches were identified as needing improvement.
 These tables were not ideal for short production runs of custom printers.
 Short production runs contain many small components and entail constant changeovers.
 Each requires a different setup, which is difficult to accomplish using worktables that do not have good storage facilities.
 The pressure to reduce lead times further highlighted the need to develop an assembly solution that could support customer needs.

-Production Basics (Watertown, MA) was chosen to design workstations that address these assembly issues.
-Together with Aloi Material Handling (Rochester, NY), it helped Ithaca Peripherals build a customized product more efficiently while reducing lead time.
+Production Basics was chosen to design workstations that address these assembly issues.
+Together with Aloi Material Handling, it helped TransAct build a customized product more efficiently while reducing lead time.

 Workstations now have a smaller work surface that is suitable for the various assembly operations.
 Each station has a parts bin rail and an articulating parts bin dock so that all components can be readily accessible for the assembler without taking up valuable space on the work surface.
 All stations are height-adjustable with adjustable footrests to take into account the operator’s comfort and the different assembly operations.

-The decision to invest in ergonomically designed workstations has greatly improved Ithaca Peripheral’s manufacturing flexibility, which enabled the company to:
+The decision to invest in ergonomically designed workstations has greatly improved TransAct’s manufacturing flexibility, which enabled the company to:

 • assemble customized printers more efficiently.